 Is Plan B Legal in Texas?
+What the Law Says About Emergency Contraception (2026)

 Charles Pelowski

-These contraceptives are not the same as “medicated abortion pills.”
 This is where the confusion arises about which medications are legal.

 The state’s strict abortion restrictions have led to uncertainty about which types of contraception are illegal, and the use of contraceptive pills has been declining.
-Reports from the American Medical Association show that demand is down by 47% due to concerns about the pills’ legality.

 Some of this confusion is due to state lawmakers’ efforts in 2023 to criminalize “morning-after pills” with State House Bill 2709.
 Still, the measure died in committee, and Plan B remains legal.